kynex7510/3dbrew/content/ACT_Services.md

 ### V1 Independent Service Token

 These are more basic, consisting of only a base64 token.
-These can be requested and cached using [ACTU:AcquireIndependentServiceToken](ACTU:AcquireIndependentServiceToken "wikilink"), retrieved either immediately after requesting them using [ACTU:GetIndependentServiceToken](ACTU:GetIndependentServiceToken "wikilink") or from an internal cache using [ACTU:GetServiceToken](ACTU:GetServiceToken "wikilink").
+These can be requested and cached using [ACTU:AcquireIndependentServiceToken](ACTU:AcquireIndependentServiceToken "wikilink"), retrieved either immediately after requesting them using [ACTU:GetIndependentServiceToken](ACTU:GetIndependentServiceToken "wikilink") or from an internal cache using [ACTU:GetCachedIndependentServiceToken](ACTU:GetCachedIndependentServiceToken "wikilink").

 | Offset | Size      | Description                  |
 |--------|-----------|------------------------------|